-- Offering a list of designated Honors Courses each semester. - Allowing Honors Credit for other academic courses by way of individual class contracts with the instructor, which must be approved by the coordinator. - Awarding of yearly scholarships to active Honors students. - Providing specialized counseling. - Providing priority registration privileges which allow active, qualified Honors students to register early. - Acknowledging Honors work both on student's transcripts and at Graduation. - Inviting all Honors students to participate in campus events, and to use the Honors office for homework, meetings, and other gatherings. - Encouraging Honors students to provide 5 hours of volunteer service to the campus each semester.
+- Allowing Honors Credit by way of individual class contracts with the instructor, which must be approved by the coordinator. - Awarding of yearly scholarships to active Honors students. - Providing specialized counseling. - Providing priority registration privileges which allow active, qualified Honors students to register early. - Acknowledging Honors work both on student's transcripts and at Graduation. - Inviting all Honors students to participate in campus events, and to use the Honors office for homework, meetings, and other gatherings. - Encouraging Honors students to provide 5 hours of volunteer service to the campus each semester.